 There is one U.S. Senate race in North Carolina.
 North Carolina will elect 14 members to its U.S. House delegation.

 The senate race in North Carolina, which is an open seat, is considered competitive by The Cook Political Report.
-Republican nominee Michael Whatley has raised over $3.7M; former governor Roy Cooper (D) has raised over $10.6M.
+Republican nominee Michael Whatley has raised nearly $5.5M; former governor Roy Cooper (D) has raised nearly $13M.

 There are no open U.S. House seats.
-Three Democratic women, Deborah Ross (NC-2), Valerie Foushee (NC-4), and Alma Adams (NC-12) are up for reelection from North Carolina.
-Representative Virginia Foxx (NC-5) is also running for reelection.
-Foxx, who is a Republican, has raised the most of the women incumbents with $928,443.
-Foushee has raised the greatest share of funds from small contributions of the women incumbents with 22%.
-Laurie Buckhout (NC-1), a Republican, has raised the most of all candidates running as challengers; she has raised over $2.2M.
+Three Democratic women, Deborah Ross (NC-2), Valerie Foushee (NC-4), and Alma Adams (NC-12), are up for reelection from North Carolina.
+Republican Representative Virginia Foxx (NC-5) is also running for reelection and has raised the most of the women incumbents with over $1M.
+Foushee and Adams are Black; Ross and Foxx are white.

 This statistic is the average total amount raised to date from individuals (including self-financing).

-Democratic women running for Congress as challengers in North Carolina have the highest average proportion of small contributions of the gender and party candidate groups with 49%.
-There are few gender differences in average proportion of funds from small contributions within either party for incumbent candidates.
+Democratic women running for Congress as challengers in North Carolina have the highest average proportion of small contributions of the gender and party candidate groups with 45%.

 This statistic is the average amount from self-financing as a proportion of total raised (from individuals including the candidate) by candidate subgroup.
 Primary challengers to incumbents are excluded.